LDAWG-a11y/a11yWebApp/src/guides/modal-vs-non-modal-dialogs.md

 Notice I have added `autofocus` to the heading, my train of thought is the following:

 Sending focus to the `<dialog>` can be a tad noisy and potentially annoying for folk, as depending on how much content is in it, a screen reader will proceed to read it all out.
-I will concede here, I haven't actually tested that with users, but I have read Slack comments from screen reader users who have stated don't send focus to the dialog.
-Based upon just a few folks stating that, I'm rolling with it, as nobody could ever know what is better for screen reader users than actual screen reader users.
+I will concede here, I haven't actually tested that with users, but I have read comments from screen reader users who have stated don't send focus to the dialog.
+Based upon just a few folks stating that, I'm rolling with it, as they were screen reader users and they know what works best for them

 As the `<dialog>` is pretty smart, it actually decides where to place focus for you, if you read Scott's article that I linked earlier, this was one of the last things to be resolved, before he wrote the article.
 If I do not manage `autofocus`, then focus will be sent to the first actionable element, which is the close button.
 As I have only one close button and it comes after the content, that perhaps does not make sense, as a user would have to go reversing up the dialog to get to the beginning.
 In my example which only contains two elements, this would not be the end of the world, but what if we had lots of text?
 What if the first interactive element was actually the Agree button and all the text above was a nefarious document that agreed to surrender your house, savings and favourite slippers to the company, in a legally-binding way?
 I exaggerate a bit, but accessing information sequentially is usually the best way to go, if it's something like agreeing to terms and conditions, if a screen reader user does not want to listen to all that drivel, as much as I don't wanna read it, they'll do what I do and just accept (silly me).
 If they do accept, it wouldn't be because we coded the dialog in a way that made the content easy to miss, it would be their choice to accept without consuming the information.
 You could of course add a close icon button at the top, too and then focus would automagically be sent to that.